appium/appium-xcuitest-driver/README.md

 [![Release](https://github.com/appium/appium-xcuitest-driver/actions/workflows/publish.js.yml/badge.svg)](https://github.com/appium/appium-xcuitest-driver/actions/workflows/publish.js.yml)

 This is an [Appium](https://appium.github.io/appium) driver for automating iOS applications on iOS, iPadOS, and tvOS.
-You can add it to your Appium 2+ server install:
+You can add it to your Appium 2+ server install: (Only macOS is supported as the host platform, as it requires Xcode and developer tools.)

 ```bash
 appium driver install xcuitest